exporl/apex/documentation/examples/index.md

     the device.
 Each trial is given an ID (arbitrary name), eg , such that it can be referred to later on or viewed in the results file.

--   the correct answer, to be used by Apex3 to determine whether the subject’s response is correct.
+-   the correct answer, to be used by APEX 4 to determine whether the subject’s response is correct.
 Here, the subject gets the opportunity to click on one of four pictures.
 The result from the screen (the subject’s response) will be the ID of the element of the